Buying a camping tent is a big deal. In fact, it is one of the most important purchases you will make when shopping for camping gear.

 This post may contain affiliate links.
 As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

-What Kind Of Camping Will You Be Doing?
+- What Time Of Year Will You Be Camping?

 What Time Of Year Will You Be Camping?

 Most campers will go camping in the summer, spring, and fall.
 To ensure your camping tent keeps you comfortable on any excursion, make sure to choose one that is right for the weather.
 Most tents are 3-season tents and usually have a two-part wall.

 What I mean is these tents have a solid material on the lower portion of the wall and the upper portion is made of mesh.
 This allows for maximum ventilation and air circulation throughout the tent.

 The second layer of material, or rainfly, covers the mesh portion of the wall and attaches with clips and guy lines.

 For those who dare to brave the coldest of elements and enjoy camping in the winter, a 4-season camping tent is your best option.
 These tents are made for colder weather.
 They aren’t the best option for summer camping because they offer little, or no, ventilation.
 In other words, they have a one-part solid wall.